kanishkasahoo/linkify/README.md

 # Linkify

-Linkify is a single-user link shortener built with Next.js and deployed on Vercel.
+Linkify is a single user link shortener built with Next.js and deployed on Vercel.
 It combines a fast public redirect layer with a private dashboard for managing links and viewing analytics.

 ## Key Features